Wandalen/wTesting/doc/visual/tutorial/Comparison.md

 - Spectron has debug feature( allows to pause browser execution and just into devtools )
 - Spectron has full access to electron API( requires nodeIntegration to be enabled in electron )
 - Spectron does not support headless mode out of the box
+- Spectron is good for integration tests because the integration tests do not have to be fast

 [Back to content](../README.md#Tutorials)